Jooho/ose_smart_start/README.md

 - image_config.sh
 	- External docker registry related values in disconnected environment

 It is recommended to use independent vm only for Ansible playbook.
-Moreover, if it is possible, root use is prefered for installation OCP.
+Moreover, if it is possible, root user is prefered for installation OCP.
 ## Ready to use script
 	# git clone https://github.com/jooho/ose_smart_start